OCGModel/OCGModel/int4osemosys/README.md

 # OCGModel Osemosys implementation

-Thank you for your interest on the OCGModel.
+Thank you for your interest on the OCGModel!

-This folder contains the comple source-code of the developed interface for OSeMOSYS and the model implementation using this interface.
+This folder contains the complete source-code of the developed interface for [OSeMOSYS](http://www.osemosys.org) and the model implementation using this interface.

-This is organized as follows:
+It is organized as follows:
-  - data: Folder with the models Technolgy maps (excel) and timeseries data
+  - data: models Technolgy map (excel) and timeseries data
-  - core: Where the interface source-code is located
+  - core: interface source-code is located
-  - scripts: Scripts for pre-processing data
+  - scripts: scripts for pre-processing data
   - OSeMOSYS: Folder with the adapated version of the OSeMOSYS code.
 All changes to the original code, are marked on the file.

-Note: You can also download the [lattest version of the GNU MathProg Osemosys code](http://www.osemosys.org/get-started.html) and add to this folder to run with different Osemosys code versions.
+Note: You can also download the [lattest version of the GNU MathProg Osemosys code](http://www.osemosys.org/get-started.html) and add to the OSeMOSYS folder to run with the different code versions.

 ## 1. Installation